-Hygiene and health requirements should be followed to ensure that personnel who come directly [or indirectly] into contact with fresh fruits and vegetables are not likely to contaminate them.
+Hygiene and health requirements should be followed to ensure that personnel who come directly [or indirectly] into contact with fresh fruits and vegetables during or after harvesting are not likely to contaminate them.
 Visitors should, where appropriate, wear protective clothing and adhere to the other personal hygiene provisions in this section.